 Step 3: Soak the Bread Overnight

-Cover the dish with plastic wrap or foil and refrigerate it overnight, allowing the bread to fully absorb the custard.
+Cover the dish tightly with plastic wrap or aluminum foil and refrigerate overnight (or at least 8 hours).